wijabu/wijabu.github.io/README.md

 # Portfolio
-My personal portfolio website written almost entirely in HTML and CSS with a touch of JavaScript.
+My personal portfolio website written in HTML, CSS and a touch of Vanilla JavaScript.